merlinfuchs/kite/kite-docs/docs/reference/credit-system.md

 Kite is free to use, but we do have a credit system in place to prevent abuse.
 Most actions taken by your app in flows will consume [a set amount](#cost-breakdown) of credits.

 By default, your app has **10,000 credits available per month**.
-While this is usually more than enough, you can subscribe to **Kite Premium** for 10 times more credits.
-For more information on premium plans, click the Premium tab in your app settings.
+This is usually more than enough for most apps.
+You can always subscribe to one of the **Premium** plans to get more credits.

-You can track your credits on the dashboard in the Monthly Usage section.
+You can track your credit usage on the dashboard in the Monthly Usage section.
 ![Credit System](./img/example-usage.png)

 ## Cost Breakdown

-All actions in flows will consume **1 credit per execution** with a few exceptions:
+Most actions in flows will consume **1 credit per execution** with a few exceptions:

 - **`Ask AI` block**:
   - `gpt-4.1`: 100 credits per execution